Coriander Corner logo

 Can I add fruits to a Julienne Salad?

-Yes, fruits like apples, pears, or mango can bring a sweet and tangy flavor to the salad, creating contrast with the savory ingredients.
+Yes, fruits like apples, pears, or melon can bring a sweet and tangy flavor to the salad, creating contrast with the savory ingredients.

 How can I make a vegetarian or vegan Julienne Salad?